CaesarXInsanium/guile-lox/README.md

 ---
 # Purpose

-The reason for making this repo is to make a fresh attempt at finding a motivation to program something anything really.
-I can look at my other implementations in order to get some idea on what sort of things I can work on.
+New reason, to somehow find a way to learn things from the clox interpreter.
+I finished the AST traversal in java, but I realize that some things with that are not going to be easy going in Scheme/Guile.

-This repo is paused until I have finished reading the parsing section on the relevant book
+# Things to Work On

-## Progress
+- start working on the bytecode interpreter

-Here I will track progress and ideas that I need to get my head in order
+  -  start the bytecode tests

-- [ ] start work on parser
+- start work on parser
-- [ ] implement the full lexer : in progress
+- implement the full lexer
-- [ ] remove references to Object member in token-record
+- remove references to Object member in token-record
-- [ ] move this list to GitHub issues
+- move this list to GitHub issues
-- [ ] learn GitHub in order to do above
+- learn GitHub in order to do above
-- [X] reimplement the error system
+- RE reimplement the error system. do this shit again since it made things worse
-- [x] update code to use the new error system
+  - update code to use the new error system
-- [ ] add support for unsupported chars.
+- add support for unsupported chars.
 Handle unrecognized chars
-- [ ] add tests for lexer
+- add tests for lexer
-- [ ] rename stuff to more fit the idea of lexer
+- add tests for everything

-### Error Reporting
+- rename stuff to more fit the idea of lexer

-~I have no clue on how to deal with this issue.
-Best case scenario is that Guile errors would be generated and returned with a proper backtrace.~
+- remove any unneccesary files. this will mean a just rework on build/test system. scripts? make?

-Custom error types will be placed in the file `glox/error.scm`
+# TODO Build System

-The Guile reference manual is telling me about custom exception types that can have different fields and they are all records.
-The interesting thing is that we can create new exception types based on other builtin exception types.
+## How I want this project to be invoked?

-The main idea here is that there are different classes of errors.
-There will be lexical errors, parser, and code generation errors.
+Make seems to be the easiest, and most flexible but it also very complicated in some ways and very simple in others.
+I must not make it a true build system.

-Write now I am focused on lexer errors.
+## How are the tests run?

-It needs to print the offending line.
+I have a directory of tests that can be run, however the build system is what would be responsible for actually running them.

-show where the error starts and ends
+There is also the issue that `srfi-64` generates a log file mess.
+But only in the directory from which the guile executable is being invoked.

-#### Solution
+# TODO Error Reporting

-All errors related to Lexer are under the `lox-lexer-error` exception type.
+From here on out errors are values.
+Now how do I design an deal with this concept is a different story.
+Maybe something that takes inspiration from Haskell and Rust with options, error enums and panic attacks.

-Same with Parser, `lox-parser-error`.
-Both are under `lox-error`.
-I am going to try and organize everything so that exceptions must be handled in some cases and cause a controlled crash in others.
-This crash should provide some information about the nature of the error.
+I will have to do a pseudocode files from here on out to make everything work out.

-### Lexer
+# Lexer

 What needs to happen is characters are read from a stack and peeked at.
 Based on what characters are available we switch between different functions.
 We need to be